TheLancashireman/DhG2/README.md

 cruft caused by major concept and design changes over the years.

 At the moment the program is very much under development.
-Adding and editing card files is supported, but the analysis of relationships and html generation is missing.
+Adding and editing card files is supported, as is the analysis of relationships and display of trees.
+HTML generation is missing.

-If you want a usable program, go for the original DhG.
-The database format will remain the same.
+If you want to generate HTML, you can use the original DhG.
+The file formats are the same.

 Released under GPL version 3.0 - see LICENSE and gpl-3.0.txt